 Do you suffer from chronic back pain?
-Is it your sense that your current office chair may be contributing to the problem?
+Is it possible that your current office chair may contribute to the problem?

-If you answered yes to either of those questions and you’ve been considering other office seating options for either home or work, you’re going to be glad you found this page.
-In the sections that follow, we’ll explore the full range of kneeling chair benefits, so you can get a good sense of whether or not an ergonomic kneeling chair is a good fit for you.
+If you answered yes to either of those questions and you’ve been considering other office seating options for home or work, you’ll be glad you found this page.
+In the following sections, we’ll explore the full range of kneeling chair benefits so you can get a good sense of whether or not an ergonomic kneeling chair is a good fit for you.

-If your interest is piqued, read on, and let’s take a closer look.
+If your interest is piqued, read on, and let’s look closer.

 Ergonomic Kneeling Chair Benefits—Initial Considerations